nogibjj/ids-706-w5-jingxuan-li/README.md

-# IDS 706 Miniproject 2 - Jingxuan Li
+# IDS 706 w5 - Jingxuan Li

 This repository contains a project for database management and CRUD operations using SQLite, integrated with testing, logging, and a CI/CD pipeline for continuous integration and validation.